Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-Further statistical analyses using the KS method over different parameter values in the range $0.8 < \lambda < 0.9$ are discussed in Appendix~\ref{sec:goodness_of_fit}, where we evaluate the quality of the power-law fits for the cluster size distributions near the critical points.
-The results of these statistical analyses indicate that: \begin{itemize} \item At $\lambda_P = 0.86055$, the tail of cluster size distribution follows a power law with exponential cutoff. \item At $\lambda_A = 0.8750$, the tail of cluster size distribution follows a pure power law when the giant vacuum cluster is disregarded. \end{itemize}
+Further statistical analyses using the KS method over different parameter values in the range $0.8 < \lambda < 0.9$ are discussed in \SupNoteref{sec:goodness_of_fit}, where we evaluate the quality of the power-law fits for the cluster size distributions near the critical points.
+The results of these statistical analyses indicate that: \begin{itemize} \item At $\lP = 0.86055$, the tail of cluster size distribution follows a power law with exponential cutoff. \item At $\lA = 0.875$, the tail of cluster size distribution follows a pure power law when the giant vacuum cluster is disregarded. \end{itemize}

-The different natures of criticality at $\lambda_P$ and $\lambda_A$ points are also reflected in their Fisher exponents, $\tau$.
-At $\lambda=\lambda_P$, where $1 < \tau < 2$, all moments diverge, including the mean $\expect{\cS(\lambda_P)}$.
-This arises because percolation-like behavior causes the bulk of the distribution to be highly concentrated in the tail.
-In the thermodynamic limit, the tail of the distribution (\Fref{fig:lambda_1_KS}c) extends to infinity, resulting in $\expect{\cS(\lambda_P)} \to \infty$.
-In contrast, at $\lambda=\lambda_A$, where $2 < \tau < 3$, the mean remains finite, and only the variance and higher moments diverge.
-This means that, unlike $\lambda_P$, the critical behavior at $\lambda_A$ does not constitute of clusters comparable to the system size.
-Below, we discuss on the potential mechanisms involved in the emergence of such power-law distributions.
+The different natures of criticality at $\lP$ and $\lA$ are also reflected in their Fisher exponents, $\tau$.
+At $\lambda=\lP$, where $1 < \tau < 2$, the mean and all higher moments diverge, including the mean $\expect{\cS(\lP)}$.
+This arises because the percolation behavior causes the bulk of the distribution to be highly concentrated in the tail.
+In the thermodynamic limit, the tail of the distribution (\MainFigref{fig:lambda_1_KS}c) extends to infinity, resulting in $\expect{\cS(\lP)} \to \infty$.
+In contrast, at $\lambda=\lA$, where $2 < \tau < 3$, the mean remains finite, and only the variance and higher moments diverge.
+This means that, unlike $\lP$, the critical behavior at $\lA$ does not consist of clusters comparable to the system size.
+Below, we discuss the potential mechanisms involved in the emergence of such power-law distributions.